Light-emitting diode: Physics of light production and emission

-In a light emitting diode, the recombination of electrons and electron holes in a semiconductor produces light (be it infrared, visible or UV), a process called "electroluminescence".
+In a light-emitting diode, the recombination of electrons and electron holes in a semiconductor produces light (infrared, visible or UV), a process called electroluminescence.
 The wavelength of the light depends on the energy band gap of the semiconductors used.
-Since these materials have a high index of refraction, design features of the devices such as special optical coatings and die shape are required to efficiently emit light.
+Since these materials have a high index of refraction, design features of the devices, such as special optical coatings and die shape, are required to efficiently emit light.

-Unlike a laser, the light emitted from an LED is neither spectrally coherent nor even highly monochromatic.
+Unlike a laser, the light emitted from an LED is neither spectrally nor spatially coherent nor even highly monochromatic.
 Its spectrum is sufficiently narrow that it appears to the human eye as a pure (saturated) color.
-Also unlike most lasers, its radiation is not spatially coherent, so it cannot approach the very high intensity characteristic of lasers.
+Also, it cannot approach the very high intensity characteristic of lasers.

-Colors
+Single-color LEDs

-By selection of different semiconductor materials, single-color LEDs can be made that emit light in a narrow band of wavelengths from near-infrared through the visible spectrum and into the ultraviolet range.
-As the wavelengths become shorter, because of the larger band gap of these semiconductors, the operating voltage of the LED increases.
+By selection of different semiconductor materials, single-color LEDs can be made that emit light in a narrow band of wavelengths, from the near-infrared through the visible spectrum and into the ultraviolet range.
+The required operating voltages of LEDs increase as the emitted wavelengths become shorter (higher energy, red to blue), because of their increasing semiconductor band gap.

-Blue and ultraviolet

 Blue LEDs have an active region consisting of one or more InGaN quantum wells sandwiched between thicker layers of GaN, called cladding layers.
 By varying the relative In/Ga fraction in the InGaN quantum wells, the light emission can in theory be varied from violet to amber.

 Aluminium gallium nitride (AlGaN) of varying Al/Ga fraction can be used to manufacture the cladding and quantum well layers for ultraviolet LEDs, but these devices have not yet reached the level of efficiency and technological maturity of InGaN/GaN blue/green devices.
 If unalloyed GaN is used in this case to form the active quantum well layers, the device emits near-ultraviolet light with a peak wavelength centred around 365 nm.
 Green LEDs manufactured from the InGaN/GaN system are far more efficient and brighter than green LEDs produced with non-nitride material systems, but practical devices still exhibit efficiency too low for high-brightness applications.

 With AlGaN and AlGaInN, even shorter wavelengths are achievable.
 Near-UV emitters at wavelengths around 360–395 nm are already cheap and often encountered, for example, as black light lamp replacements for inspection of anti-counterfeiting UV watermarks in documents and bank notes, and for UV curing.
 Substantially more expensive, shorter-wavelength diodes are commercially available for wavelengths down to 240 nm.
 As the photosensitivity of microorganisms approximately matches the absorption spectrum of DNA, with a peak at about 260 nm, UV LED emitting at 250–270 nm are expected in prospective disinfection and sterilization devices.
 Recent research has shown that commercially available UVA LEDs (365 nm) are already effective disinfection and sterilization devices.

 UV-C wavelengths were obtained in laboratories using aluminium nitride (210 nm), boron nitride (215 nm) and diamond (235 nm).